-With the aim of easing the adaptation of Nature's solutions to engineering contexts (Nagel, Nagel, Stone, & McAdams, 2010) proposed a method to represent biological systems by means of functional representation (Pahl, Beitz, Feldhusen, & Grote, 2007) and abstraction techniques.
-They adopted an "engineering-to-biology thesaurus (Nagel et al., 2010) that maps biological terms to the functional basis" "to assist with terminological differences and to facilitate biological functional modeling."
+With the aim of easing the adaptation of Nature's Solutions to engineering contexts, (Nagel, Nagel, Stone, & McAdams, 2010) proposed a method to represent biological systems by means of functional representation (Pahl, Beitz, Feldhusen, & Grote, 2007) and abstraction techniques.
+They adopted an "engineering-to-biology thesaurus (Nagel et al., 2010) that maps biological terms to the functional basis" "to assist with terminological differences and to facilitate biological functional modelling".

-The approach followed by Rosa, Rovida, Viganò, and Razzetti (2011) can also be included in this category.
-They developed an archive of biological solutions, indexed on a functional basis (i.e., according to the NIST functional basis (Hirtz, Stone, Mcadams, Szykman, & Wood, 2002)).
-A first peculiarity of this approach is the widening of function definition to embed environmental information directly in the definition of the function, so as to focus on solutions that are likely to be embeddable in a specific engineering context.
-Another peculiarity of this archive is the availability of free-text fields to summarize structure and behavior of the biological solutions, and hence the integration of informal textual annotations suitable for a "social" enrichment of the information base.
+The approach followed by (Rosa, Rovida, Viganò, & Razzetti, 2011) can be also included in this category.
+They developed an archive of biological solutions, indexed on a functional basis (i.e. according to the NIST functional basis (Hirtz, Stone, Mcadams, Szykman, & Wood, 2002) (Hirtz et al., 2002)).
+A first peculiarity of this approach is the widening of function definition to embed environmental information directly in the definition of the function, so as to focus on solutions which are likely to be embeddable in a specific engineering context.
+Another peculiarity of this archive is the availability of free-text fields to summarize structure and behaviour of the biological solutions, and hence the integration of informal textual annotations suitable for a "social" enrichment of the information base.